The Moon in Me Looks Back at the Moon

 Terra Incanta is an ongoing body of work that began at the Royal College of Art in 2022.

-The work has continued to evolve since, with a new iteration shown in Alchemy with Thrown Contemporary at Omved Gardens in 2024.
+The work continued to evolve, with a new iteration shown in Alchemy with Thrown Contemporary at Omved Gardens in 2024.

 Terra Incanta